shihankanungo/shihankanungo.github.io/mop.md

 <p align="center"><img src="/images/mop5.png" width="500"/> <br> <span style="color: gray"> Poker with a 7-2 hand. <br> L to R: Daniel Ge, Eden He, Evan Fan, and Grant Blitz </span> </p>

 I have made too many silly mistakes on the tests: 3 out of 5 problems I attempted.
-I think I need to sleep earlier so that I don’t get woken up by random noises, and I also need to be calmer during the tests.
+I think I need to sleep earlier so that I don’t get woken up by random noises, and I also need to be calmer during the tests. <br>

 <a href="https://shihankanungo.github.io/mop">↪️ Back to top</a>